 In terms of what happens to jockeys that over-use the whip, the punishment depends on the severity of the offence.
 Punishments were increased following the delayed review published by the BHA in 2022.
 The latest rules and punishments are as follows:

-- Only the ProCush whip can be used and only in the backhand position
+- Only the ProCush whip can be used – originally this was supposed to be only in the backhand position but this forehand usage is now still allowed following a jockey backlash.

 - Horses will now be disqualified for using the whip four more times than allowed (if applied for the 2022 Grand National the winner Noble Yeats would have been disqualified)